cometbft/cometbft/spec/consensus/reactor/README.md

 The specification is divided in multiple documents
 * [reactor.md](./reactor.md): specification in English
 * [reactor.qnt](./reactor.qnt): corresponding specifications in [Quint](https://github.com/informalsystems/quint)
-* [implementation.md](./implementation.md): a description of what is currently implemented in Tendermint Core, in English.
+* [implementation.md](./implementation.md): a description of what is currently implemented in CometBFT, in English.
 * [implementation.qnt](./implementation.qnt): Quint model of current behavior, for model checking of provided properties.

 # Conventions

-* MUST, SHOULD, MAY...
+* MUST, SHOULD, MAY... are used according to RFC2119.
 * [X-Y-Z-W.C]
     * X: What
         * VOC: Vocabulary